 Diagnosing a Bent Propeller Shaft:

 Identifying a bent propeller shaft requires a systematic approach and a keen eye for potential indicators.
-Here are some steps to help diagnose this issue.
+Here are some steps to help diagnose this issue:

 Visual Inspection:

 Visually inspect the propeller shaft for any visible signs of bending or misalignment.
 Look for irregularities, such as visible warping, unusual gaps, or any signs of impact or collision.
+If you're unsure what to look for, consider using a propeller shaft inspection tool for more accurate assessment.

 Shaft Runout Measurement: